 Rebecca Gilbert, Program Coordinator

-Below is a list of internships that the Maine Center is aware of.
+We will add open internships positions to this section as we become aware of them.
 Students do not need to apply for one of these positions to receive internship funding support; we merely offer these as options.
-If you would like to learn more about these opportunities or apply for them, please email the Program Coordinator at firstname.lastname@example.org.
+If you would like to learn more about these opportunities or apply for them, please email the Program Manager.